AustralianBioCommons/how-to-hub/pages/contributing.md

 {% include callout.html type="important" content="A guide does not necessarily need to use the How-to Guide template to be included in the How-to Hub.
 If you are unsure about whether your guide is suitable, please [contact us](https://www.biocommons.org.au/contact-form)." %}

-If yes, follow this process:
+If you answered yes above, follow this process:

 1. Create a How-to Guide using our [How-to Guide for creating a How-to Guide](https://australianbiocommons.github.io/how-to-guide-template/).
 2. Make sure your guide has the following: